23 Apr Types of Pipelines

 - Low pressure

-After a resource has made the long journey from its initial production site, to a treatment facility, and then onward to the final city where it will be put to use, there is only one pipeline left.
+After a resource has made the long journey from its initial production site to a treatment facility, and then onward to the final city where it will be used, there is only one pipeline left.
 The distribution pipeline is comparable to the gathering pipeline in that it is relatively small in diameter and short compared to transportation lines.
 This line is the one that delivers resources to their final industrial, commercial, and residential destinations.
 This type of pipeline is the type that most people are familiar with.
 Distribution pipelines are used to bring fresh water and natural gas to every home.

 You can see a distribution pipeline in action by looking at our University of Northern Colorado piping replacement project.
 Water had already made it through the initial gathering and transportation steps, but it needed to be delivered safely to the University so that students and faculty could make use of it.
-Within 16 months we replaced 6,000 linear feet of custom-furbished steel piping to ensure that the university had safe, usable, and reliable hot water.
+Within 16 months Gracon replaced 6,000 linear feet of custom-furbished steel piping to ensure that the university had safe, usable, and reliable hot water.

 A Pipeline for Every Task

 Now that we’ve looked at the major pipeline types it helps to put all the pieces together.
 You can see how all these pipelines work together in the context of natural gas distribution by looking at this diagram from Pipeline Safety Trust: